rdgrainger/roco222-lab-journal/roco222-lab-journal.md

 *ssh nao@192.168.0.184*
 I entered the required password and was now connected to the robot.
 The next step was to find a way to send it a message.

+'image link'

 I created a python file (named hack4.py) in the terminal and copied the code given:

 *from naoqi import ALProxy
 tts = ALProxy("ALTextToSpeech", "localhost", 9559)
 tts.say("I've hacked you, robot!")*

+'image link'

 Then I ran the executable hack4.py with:

 *nano hack4py*

+'image link'

 # Lab session 2
 ## Build a DC Motor

 We have been tasked with building a DC motor, testing it and then creating a better iteration.
-The initial design included one coil of wire with 118 turns, copper tape as a commutator, a cork to function as a core and a suppport structure.
+The initial design included one coil of wire, copper tape as a commutator, a cork to function as a core and a suppport structure.

 ### The original motor:

+'image link'

+The basic motor is simply one coil of wire wound around a cork with a copper tape commutator.
+It is supported by a basic frame with two magnets either side.
+The coil has 118 turns of copper

 One of the issues we had with this motor was the small size, only allowing for one coil.
 It was also difficult to wind around.
 The commutator was fragile and crumpled too much to use effectively.
+By adding more magnets and more coils we can increase the effectiveness of our motor.

 ### Improving the design